tpolecat/tpolecat.github.io/_doobie-scalaz-0.3.1-SNAPSHOT/16-FAQ.md

 ### How do I do an `IN` clause?

-This used to be very irritating, but as of 0.2.3 is only moderately irritating.
-See the section on `IN` clauses in [Chapter 5](05-Parameterized.html).
+This used to be very irritating, but as of 0.3.1 there is a good solution.
+See the section on `IN` clauses in [Chapter 5](05-Parameterized.html) and [Chapter 8](08-Fragments.html) on statement fragments.

 ### How do I ascribe a SQL type to an interpolated parameter?